EvernightFedora/evernight-task-manager/README.md

 **Build instructions**

 Note: A native build requires, at least, GTK 4.20 and libadwaita 1.8.
-That means ArchLinux >= 20251001, Fedora >= 43, Ubuntu >= 25.10.
+That means ArchLinux >= 20251001, Fedora >= 43, Evernight Vista >= 43,
+Ubuntu >= 25.10.

 ```bash